Last Updated: June 12, 2026

 Why It Helps

-The movement encourages spinal flexibility while improving body awareness.
+The movement encourages spinal while improving body awareness.

 Best For